status-im/bigbrother-specs/data_sync/mvds.md

 ### Secure Transport

 This specification does not define anything related to the transport of packets.
 It is assumed that this is abstracted in such a way that any secure transport protocol could be easily implemented.
-Likewise, properties such as confidentiality, integrity, authenticity and forward secrecy are assumped to be provided by a layer below.
+Likewise, properties such as confidentiality, integrity, authenticity and forward secrecy are assumed to be provided by a layer below.

 ### Payloads